 But this is the tough part.
 You need to initiate help for yourself.

-Go ahead, take a leap of faith in yourself and ask for help.
+Go ahead, take a leap of faith in yourself and ask for help to overcome anxiety.